 There are two main entrances to the park, one in Viale Libertà and one in Piazza Matteotti.
 There are also two side entrances, from Via Pirandello and Via Albertelli.
 The park contains a wealth of trees and plants, including pines, holm oaks, lime trees and plane trees, eucalyptus, palms, magnolias, cypresses and cedars.

 The busts and statues found around the grounds portray Medici grand dukes and artists and poets of local fame.

-There is a children's play area, a children's library, a café and an open air cinema (summer months) also within the park.
+There is a children's play area, a children's library, a café - Il Chioschino with regular live music in the late afternoon - and an open air cinema (summer months) also within the park.
 The villa itself houses one of the most important libraries in Tuscany, the Biblioteca Comunale Labronica F. D. Guerrazzi.